AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 This project uses an ESP8266 to bridge 433/315Mhz OOK/ASK RF modules as well as 38khz based IR devices to a LAN network.
 The primary intended form of communication is over MQTT to allow for easy integration into home automation systems such as OpenHAB or HomeAssistant

+Written in the Ardiuno IDE with the ESP8266 board manager plugins

 ![alt text](https://raw.githubusercontent.com/AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/master/Images/main.png)

 This means you can send and receive from ANY 433Mhz/315Mhz OOK sensor, switch etc.